ATE T50 brake booster

 Main problem, finding a new poppet

-To remedy that, i.e. grind the seat carefully (maybe 1/10 mm to get it leveled and tight), I needed to remove the poppet.
+To remedy that, i.e. grind the seat carefully (maybe 1/10 mm to get it levelled and tight), I needed to remove the poppet.
 Removing the poppet meant destroying it.
 Where could I find a new one?
 I took contact with several companies in Europe and USA but no-one had a replacement poppet, only complete, used valve housings, often for ridiculous amounts of money, even for dull looking or painted housings.
 Had they tested them?
 “No, but we can promise it’s tight”.
 What is “tight” if it hasn’t been tested?
-This valve is impossible to get 100% tight, it is rather a matter of how small an amount of vacuum that slips out during a certain amount of time.
+This valve is impossible to get 100% tight, it is a matter of how small an amount of vacuum that slips out during a certain amount of time.
 This amount is specified in the ATE-instructions.
-If you haven’t tested it, can you say it is “tight”.
+If you haven’t tested it, can you say it is “tight”???
 According to me you cannot.

 Teaching board DBL 205 Brake booster ATE T50, © Daimler AG